 I just wish there was a way to have it all in place, to see how it would look first!
 I also have the fear that it will make the kitchen look cramped and cluttered.
 I know some don't like a desk in the kitchen because it becomes a dumping zone, but that's our peninsula right now, which I do clean and organize regularly and I plan on doing the same for the workspace, it would just be great to have a designated area as long as it looks good!

 The builder is supposed to be sending over some sketches of how it will all look, which I'm excited about.
-Also super excited to get those pot drawer fronts switched up, they've been bugging me like crazy as well!
+Also super excited to get those pot drawer fronts switched up!

 Thoughts?
 Should we just forget about it and do something else with this space?
 Shelving, a cabinet, sideboard?
 I'd absolutely love to hear and also wanted to thank everyone for your feedback on instagram!
 Truly appreciate it!